-10 Tank Shell (Pressure Vessel) Interior and Exterior.
+10 Tank Shell (Pressure Vessel) Interior and Exterior

-10.1 Tank Shell.
+10.1 Tank Shell

-- Leaks.
+- Leaks

-- Cracked, cut, split.
+- Cracked, cut, split

-- Bent or bowed greater than 10 mm.
+- Bent or bowed greater than 10 mm

-- Dent greater than 10mm or any loss of shell thickness due to stretching.
+- Dent greater than 10mm or any loss of shell thickness due to stretching

-- Sharp dents or tool marks.
+- Sharp dents or tool marks

-- Dent or bent vacuum ring greater than 10mm.
+- Dent or bent vacuum ring greater than 10mm

-- Gouges and scratches deeper than 0.1 mm.
+- Gouges and scratches deeper than 0.1 mm

-- Improper grinding /abrasive polishing or scratched coarser than 120 grit.
+- Improper grinding /abrasive polishing or scratched coarser than 120 grit

-- Thickness below minimum specification.
+- Thickness below minimum specification

-- Corrosion or pitting reducing the shell thickness to less than the specified minimum.
+- Corrosion or pitting reducing the shell thickness to less than the specified minimum

-- Pitting causing contamination traps.
+- Pitting causing contamination traps

 - Stress corrosion or pitting

-- Improper repairs.
+- Improper repairs, parts or materials.

-- Manufacturers original construction tolerances e.g. rolling marks, shell bowing. - Bowed over the length between exterior stiffeners not greater than 10 mm. - Abrasions or scratches to 120 grit equivalent or finer.

-Superficial type A pitting with no resulting contamination trap or reduction of minimum thickness.
+- Manufacturers original construction tolerances e.g. rolling marks, shell bowing - Bowed over the length between exterior stiffeners not greater than 10 mm - Abrasions or scratches to120 grit equivalent or finer - Superficial type A pitting with no resulting contamination trap or reduction of minimum thickness.

-Ensure Health and Safety requirements when inspecting the tank.
-Ensure the provision of a valid tank entry permit.
+Tank Interior inspection - Comply with Health and Safety requirements including the provision of a tank entry permit.

 Tank Shell Interior inspection should be carried in good light and from inside of the tank.
-Remote CCTV might be appropriate in due course, contact owner.
+Remote video might be appropriate, contact owner.